Errimy/OracletoSSIS/README.md

 # OracletoSSIS
-SSIS From Oracle To SQL Server
+Emporting Data from Oracle Database to SQL Server using ISP and Devart.